The menstruation app aiming to tackle sport's 'last taboo'

 Data, drinking, eating -- influencing performance

-Brunivels and Conefrey's app is still in its infancy and so to help with development they have been working closely with Celtic Women's football team.
+Bruinvels and Conefrey's app is still in its infancy and so to help with development they have been working closely with Celtic Women's football team.
 Currently half the Glaswegian team's squad use the app, with the club's sports scientists keeping a close eye on results.

 "It gives the players autonomy," Andrew Wiseman, Celtic Women's athletic development coach, tells CNN Sport.